bendqh1/AI/alexa.md

 ## Installation

+Connect Alexa to a socket.

+### Phone 1

+1. Open Bluetooth and pair the devices.
+2. Install the Alexa app.
+3. Log in to Alexa with an Amazon account.
+4. Restart Alexa's installation.

+### Phone 2

+1. Start a Wi-Fi.
+2. Let Alexa connect to the Wi-Fi.

+### Back to phone 1

+1. Start configuration.
+2. Orange mode means setup mode.
+3. Purple mode indicates a Wi-Fi issue.
+4. If needed, tap the action button (`X`) for about five seconds to restart.

 ### Question

 I've bought an Amazon Echo Dot and I want to configure it without installing the Alexa app on my smartphone.